mcneel/developer.rhino3d.com/_guide_topics/opennurbs/instance-references-with-non-uniform-scales.md

 ## Solution

-Not all `ON_Geometry`-derived classes can be accurately modified with squishy transformations like projections, shears, and non-uniform scaling.
+Not all `ON_Geometry`-derived classes can be accurately modified with transformations like projections, shears, and non-uniform scaling.
 For example, if you were to apply a non-uniform scale to a circle, which is represented by an `ON_ArcCurve` curve, the resulting geometry is no longer a circle.

 When exploding an instance reference into its geometric form, first test to see if the instance reference's transformation is a similarity transformation.
 This can be done by using `ON_XForm::IsSimilarity()`.
 See *opennurbs_xform.h* for more information.